ChikhM1948/ChikhM1948/README.md

 - 🌱 I’m currently learning **Mobile Dev**

-- 👯 I’m looking to collaborate on ** Porject that Solve interesting business problems and real-world challenges.**
+- 👯 I’m looking to collaborate on ** Project that Solve interesting business problems and real-world challenges.**

 - 💬 Ask me about **React, Next Js.**